* Succeeded Jeremiah Wright as pastor of Trinity United Church of Christ in Chicago

 * Characterizes the late rap singer Tupac Shakur as a prophetic figure

 Born in 1971, Otis Moss III was raised in the affluent Cleveland suburb of Shaker Heights, Ohio.
-His father, Otis Moss Jr. (born 1935), is a longtime Baptist minister known for his involvement in the 1960s civil-rights movement; the elder Moss was a friend of both Martin Luther King Jr. and Martin Luther King Sr.
+His father, Otis Moss Jr. (born 1935), was a longtime Baptist minister known for his involvement in the 1960s civil-rights movement; the elder Moss was a friend of both Martin Luther King Jr. and Martin Luther King Sr.

 Otis Moss III holds a BA degree in religion and philosophy from Morehouse College (1992), a Master of Divinity degree from Yale University (1995), and a Doctor of Ministry degree from Chicago Theological Seminary.
 Ordained as a Baptist minister in 1995, Moss subsequently pastored the Tabernacle Baptist Church (TBC) in Augusta, Georgia.
 Following his stint at TBC, he became assistant pastor of Chicago’s Trinity United Church of Christ (TUCC) from 2006-08.
 When TUCC’s longtime pastor Jeremiah Wright retired in February 2008 amid controversy over his many anti-white, anti-Semitic statements, Moss was named as his successor.